 Specialty skills require a worker with a specific skill set; selecting a specialty skill will affect which workers are eligible in the dispatch page.

 pseudoID: The pseudo ID is a display field and shows a counter used to distinguish between different assignments in a work order.
 It is not editable.

+Hours of work and Hour Range: The Hours of work field is the minimum hours of work required, or the total hours required.
+The Hour range field is the maximum, if the Employer is unsure.

 Additional information: This field allows the user to enter specific requests from the employer for this position.
 The field is different for every assignment in the work order, allowing for additional information specific to the assignment.
 Users should use the ‘description’ field on the work order record for information general to the entire work order (warnings, directions to access the premises, etc.)